-If the Board restores the license, the physician is placed under a minimum monitoring period of five years.
+If the Board restores the license, or modifies an order indefinitely suspending the physician's license, the physician is placed under a minimum monitoring period of five years.
 Monitoring terms generally require abstinence from drugs and/or alcohol with random and unannounced drug screens, a medical practice supervisor, a treatment monitor and self-help group attendance such as Alcoholics Anonymous.
-As of December 31, 2017, the OPMC was monitoring 453 licensees who were in recovery from alcohol, drugs, mental illness or physical disability.
-Throughout 2017, the OPMC monitored 480 licensees for these reasons.
+As of December 31, 2020, the OPMC was monitoring 464 licensees who were in recovery from alcohol, drugs, mental illness or physical disability.
+Throughout 2020, the OPMC monitored 522 licensees for these reasons.